networknt/light-doc/content/en/service/oauth/service/signing.md

 ### Signing Server

-For signed information exchange, it is simpler than the OAuth 2.0 security.
+Signed information exchange is simpler than OAuth 2.0 security.
 Only three light-oauth2 microservices are needed to fulfill the requirement.

 * Client